jeremywen/JW-Modules/README.md

   *  **RND:** on trigger move one cell in a random direction and send out value if gate is on for that cell
   *  **REPEAT:**  stay on current cell and send out value if gate is on for that cell

-  NOTE: You can click the arrows or words above the inputs to trigger them.
+  **NOTE 1:** You can click the arrows or words above the inputs to trigger them.

 #### Left